Maximizing Hypertrophy: The Importance of Lifting Tempo

 What are the different lifting tempos and their effects?

-There are various lifting tempos, such as 2-0-2 (2 seconds eccentric, 0 second pause, 2 seconds concentric) and 3-1-1.
-Slower tempos generally increase time under tension and muscle damage, while faster tempos may prioritize strength gains.
+Various tempos, such as 2-0-2 and 3-1-1, can be used—slower tempos generally increase time under tension and muscle stress, while faster tempos may favor strength and power when performed explosively with heavy loads.

 How can lifting tempo be manipulated to maximize hypertrophy?